 Photo taken from *Diedrich designed for both IR series and CR series

-Nowadays, smartphones have a wide range of uses, and mobile application for roasters are now available as well.
-With the app, you are able to control all the operation of the roaster.
+Nowadays, smartphones have a wide range of uses, and mobile application for coffee roasters are now available as well.
+With the app, you are able to control all the operation of the coffee roasters.
 Panel and buttons are removed from the machine of this type of design; by doing so, the manufacturing cost could be greatly reduced.
 The novel design is not only eye-catching but also a big selling point.

 Charge: To pour green beans from the hopper to the drum.